Coeur Mining (NYSE:CDE) Given New $3.75 Price Target at Raymond James

-Coeur Mining (NYSE:CDE – Free Report) had its target price cut by Raymond James from $4.00 to $3.75 in a research note issued to investors on Thursday morning, Benzinga reports.
-They currently have a market perform rating on the basic materials company’s stock.
+Coeur Mining (NYSE:CDE – Free Report) had its price target trimmed by Raymond James from $4.00 to $3.75 in a report released on Thursday morning, Benzinga reports.
+The brokerage currently has a market perform rating on the basic materials company’s stock.

-A number of other brokerages have also issued reports on CDE.
-National Bank Financial reissued an outperform spec market weight rating on shares of Coeur Mining in a research note on Wednesday, January 3rd.
-BMO Capital Markets reaffirmed a market perform rating and issued a $2.75 price objective on shares of Coeur Mining in a research note on Friday, November 3rd.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Coeur Mining presently has a consensus rating of Moderate Buy and an average target price of $3.79.
+Other equities analysts also recently issued research reports about the company.
+BMO Capital Markets restated a market perform rating and issued a $2.75 price objective on shares of Coeur Mining in a report on Friday, November 3rd.
+National Bank Financial restated an outperform spec market weight rating on shares of Coeur Mining in a report on Wednesday, January 3rd.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and five have given a buy rating to the company.
+According to MarketBeat, the stock has a consensus rating of Moderate Buy and an average target price of $3.79.

 Hedge Funds Weigh In On Coeur Mining

-Several hedge funds have recently modified their holdings of CDE.
-Raymond James & Associates increased its holdings in Coeur Mining by 6.4% in the 1st quarter.
-Raymond James & Associates now owns 50,555 shares of the basic materials company’s stock worth $225,000 after buying an additional 3,050 shares during the period.
-American International Group Inc. boosted its position in Coeur Mining by 2.6% in the 2nd quarter.
-American International Group Inc. now owns 130,408 shares of the basic materials company’s stock worth $396,000 after purchasing an additional 3,343 shares in the last quarter.
-Arizona State Retirement System boosted its position in Coeur Mining by 4.1% in the 4th quarter.
-Arizona State Retirement System now owns 98,725 shares of the basic materials company’s stock worth $322,000 after purchasing an additional 3,899 shares in the last quarter.
-Assenagon Asset Management S.A. boosted its position in Coeur Mining by 1.7% in the 4th quarter.
-Assenagon Asset Management S.A. now owns 247,169 shares of the basic materials company’s stock worth $806,000 after purchasing an additional 4,175 shares in the last quarter.
-Finally, Tower Research Capital LLC TRC boosted its position in Coeur Mining by 25.3% in the 3rd quarter.
-Tower Research Capital LLC TRC now owns 22,225 shares of the basic materials company’s stock worth $76,000 after purchasing an additional 4,487 shares in the last quarter.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Jupiter Asset Management Ltd. boosted its position in shares of Coeur Mining by 95.9% in the third quarter.
+Jupiter Asset Management Ltd. now owns 10,246,050 shares of the basic materials company’s stock valued at $22,746,000 after acquiring an additional 5,017,119 shares during the period.
+Handelsbanken Fonder AB boosted its position in shares of Coeur Mining by 130.9% in the second quarter.
+Handelsbanken Fonder AB now owns 70,029 shares of the basic materials company’s stock valued at $199,000 after acquiring an additional 39,700 shares during the period.
+IFP Advisors Inc boosted its position in shares of Coeur Mining by 19,404.4% in the second quarter.
+IFP Advisors Inc now owns 195,044 shares of the basic materials company’s stock valued at $1,543,000 after acquiring an additional 194,044 shares during the period.
+Deutsche Bank AG boosted its position in shares of Coeur Mining by 164.4% in the third quarter.
+Deutsche Bank AG now owns 2,287,978 shares of the basic materials company’s stock valued at $5,079,000 after acquiring an additional 1,422,710 shares during the period.
+Finally, Rhumbline Advisers boosted its position in shares of Coeur Mining by 10.6% in the second quarter.
+Rhumbline Advisers now owns 493,192 shares of the basic materials company’s stock valued at $1,401,000 after acquiring an additional 47,263 shares during the period.
 Institutional investors and hedge funds own 61.55% of the company’s stock.

 Coeur Mining Company Profile